Tes3103/sweet-cake-for-all1/README.md

   * As a user:

     * I would like to know how to feed the daily sales data
-    * I want to have similar data as an example to feed sales data
     * I would like to know if my datas are valid
     * I would like to know when my input are correctly processed
     * I would like to have a conformation message if the process went well